singhroshnni/AppiumCalcTest/README.md

 1. Ensure your Android emulator (with the calculator app installed) is running.

 2. Run the `AppiumCalcTest` class as a Java application.
+File Path:  src/test/java/MobileTesting/AppiumTesting/AppiumCalcTest.java

 3. The test will execute, and you'll see the test result printed in the console.